leobix/hurricast/README.md

 This repository holds the code corresponding to the paper:
-**Hurricane Forecasting: A Novel Multimodal Machine Learning Framework** https://arxiv.org/abs/2011.06125 by Léonard Boussioux, Cynthia Zeng, Théo Guénais, Dimitris Bertsimas.
+**Hurricane Forecasting: A Novel Multimodal Machine Learning Framework** https://arxiv.org/abs/2011.06125 by Léonard Boussioux, Cynthia Zeng, Théo Guénais, Dimitris Bertsimas, accepted for publication at Weather and Forecasting.

 Hurricast is a novel machine learning (ML) framework for tropical cyclone intensity and track forecasting, combining multiple ML techniques and utilizing diverse data sources.
 Our multimodal framework efficiently combines spatial-temporal data with statistical data by extracting features with deep-learning encoder-decoder architectures and predicting with gradient-boosted trees.